girishjjain/DevResx/scala.md

 * Scala compiles down to bytecode.
 We can extend Java classes from Scala classes, and vice versa.
 We can also use Java classes in Scala and Scala classes in Java.

 ## Functional Programming Overview
-* Functions are first class values:
+* Functions are first class values, and that means:
   * A function is a value of the same status as, say, an integer or a string
   * You can pass functions as arguments to other functions, return them as results from functions, or store them in variables
   * You can also define a function inside other function, just as you can define an integer value inside a function